John Monash Science School: Overview

-It is one of three recently built selective high schools in Victoria alongside Suzanne Cory High School and Nossal High School.
-The addition of these schools are the result of a policy of expansion, and doubles the number of fully selective government schools in Victoria.
-Prior to these schools, Mac.Robertson Girls' High School, Melbourne High School and the Victorian College of the Arts Secondary School were the sole selective entry schools in Victoria.
+It is one of three recently established selective high schools in Victoria, alongside Suzanne Cory High School and Nossal High School.
+The addition of these schools resulted from a policy of expanding selective government education in Victoria, doubling the number of fully selective government schools in the state.
+Prior to their establishment, Mac.Robertson Girls' High School, Melbourne High School and the Victorian College of the Arts Secondary School were the only selective-entry government schools in Victoria.

-Entry into John Monash Science School is highly selective, with students first being required to sit an entrance exam (administered by EduTest), testing scientific and mathematical amplitude.
-The top 600 students are invited for an interview, out of which, 200 students will be selected for admission into the school for the following year.
+Entry into John Monash Science School is competitive, with applicants first required to sit an entrance examination administered by EduTest, assessing scientific reasoning and mathematical aptitude.
+Approximately the top 600 students are invited to an interview, from which around 200 students are offered Year 10 places for the following year.